Sometimes students need to switch their advisor.

 At BW, students are asked to commit to an academic major by the end of their sophomore year.
 This focus enables students to direct their coursework, experiential learning activities and co-curricular involvement to areas that will enable them to build their resumes, establish meaningful contacts and acquire relevant insights and competencies over the next few years.

 Your student's academic advisor is a faculty member in the discipline declared by your student as his/her major.
-A faculty advisor helps a student select classes for the following semester, suggests experiential learning opportunities and reviews his/her Graduation Plan.
+A faculty advisor helps a student select classes, suggests experiential learning opportunities and reviews his/her Graduation Plan.
 In addition, the advisor discusses internships, employment and graduate school options.

-For many students, an academic advisor also can be a mentor, a reference for employment or graduate school, as well as someone who offers a listening ear during times of frustration and challenge.
+For many students, an academic advisor also can be a mentor, a reference for employment or graduate school, as well as someone who offers a listening ear during times of need.

 Focus on Studying